Why donate

 More information on the purpose of the “nonce” property is available on MDN.

-are Express.js’s objects for the current server client.
-One use-case for req
+The req and res are the Request and Response objects for the current server client.
+One use-case for req is accessing req.url to get the URL that the client is requesting.

 TIP

-Feel free to inject your own stuff into ssrContext too, but do NOT tamper with any of the private props (props that start with an underscore, eg. _someProp
+Feel free to inject your own stuff into ssrContext too, but do NOT tamper with any of the private props (props that start with an underscore, eg. _someProp).